 On the ride back to our home away from home in Trogir, we drove past a flock of sheep crossing the road, later stopping at an overlook point to glimpse the dwarfed Trogir far below.
 After a weekend of sailing and asparagus hunting, with such extraordinary food swirling in our bellies, we returned home utterly relaxed, and grateful to our friends for sharing such a marvelous part of Croatian springtime culture with us.

 Where in the World?

-- Croatia’s wild asparagus can emerge at different times, depending upon how cold the winter was.
-One year we found wild asparagus in March, the next season it emerged as early as February.
+- Croatia’s wild asparagus can emerge at different times, depending upon how cold the preceding winter was.
+One year, we found wild asparagus in March, whereas the next season it emerged as early as February.
 The only certainty is that once it appears in the landscape, it’s quickly harvested by locals with eagle eyes!

 - To find wild asparagus, scan the ground for the prickly, dead growth of past years, because stalks of asparagus often emerge in its vicinity.
 The asparagus bush’s dead growth can be sharp, so you might prefer to wear gloves when harvesting it.

 - Need more inspiration?
 This link contains an index of all my posts from Croatia.